mozilla/data-docs/concepts/data_pipeline.md

 * [timings] – for measuring how long operations take;
 * [events] – for recording time-stamped events.

-These are commonly referred to as [probes].
-Each probe must declare the [collection policy] it conforms to: either opt-out (aka base telemetry) or opt-in (aka extended telemetry).
+These are commonly referred to as *[probes]*.
+Each probe must declare the [collection policy] it conforms to: either *release* or *prerelease*.
 When adding a new measurement data-reviewers carefully inspect the probe and eventually approve the requested collection policy:

+* Release data is collected from all Firefox users.
-* opt-out (base telemetry) data is collected by default from all Firefox users; users may choose to turn this data collection off in preferences;
+* Prerelease data is collected from users on Firefox Nightly and Beta channels.

+Users may choose to turn the data collection off in preferences.
-* opt-in (extended telemetry) data is collected from users who explicitly express a choice to help with Firefox development; this includes all users who install pre-release & testing builds, plus release users who have explicitly checked the box in preferences.

-A session begins when Firefox starts up and ends when it shuts down.
+A *session* begins when Firefox starts up and ends when it shuts down.
 As a session could be long-running and last weeks, it gets sliced into smaller logical units called [subsessions].
 Each subsession generates a batch of data containing the current state of all probes collected so far, i.e. a [main ping], which is sent to our servers.
 The main ping is just one of the many [ping types] we support.
 Developers can [create their own ping types] if needed.

-Pings are submitted via an [API] that performs a HTTP POST request to our edge servers.
+*Pings* are submitted via an [API] that performs a HTTP POST request to our edge servers.
 If a ping fails to successfully [submit] (e.g. because of missing internet connection), Firefox will store the ping on disk and retry to send it until the maximum ping age is exceeded.

 # Kafka